Home Pauline's Pages Howto Articles Uniquely NZ Small Firms Search

 Background

 The Howto Article on Popup Windows for Images has been one of the most popular and I get a lot of feedback.
-I often get requests for information on how to add various "bells and whistles" such as titles and background colours.
-I have however always resisted making the original article too complex and put people off who know little JavaScript I have instead added this "Advanced Popup Windows for Images" supplement which gives a number of ideas for the more experienced JavaScript user and also "cut and paste" code for the less experienced.
+I often got requests for information on how to add various "bells and whistles" such as titles and background colours.
+I however resisted making the original article too complex and put people off who know little JavaScript so I have instead added this "Advanced JavaScript Popup Windows for Images" supplement which gives a number of ideas for the more experienced JavaScript user and also "cut and paste" code for the less experienced.
 It should be read in conjuction with the earlier article.
+This page itself is now over 12 years old and I have gradually includeded the improvements and enhancements I have added on my own pages and it shows the chronological development and finishes with my full current code.

-There are many possible ways to make the additions including using the various Parameters associated with the Document Object.
+There are many possible ways to make these additions including using the various Parameters associated with the Document Object and I tried most of them.
 In practice this method gives problems with various Browsers as they implement the Document Object in different ways.
 This is especial true if the popup window has been opened with just the address of a graphic.

 Another promising looking way is to open the popup with a HTML page providing the framework and using the Document Object to change the graphic to the one required and similarly set a new title by statements, which I do not intend to explain, such as: